Topical Corticosteroid Treatment Sufferers

 1) Eczema caused by stimulation or intolerance in the body (the initial reason for using Topical Steroids) explanation below.

-2) Eczema caused by Topical Steroid Cortisone treatment.
+2) Eczema caused by Topical Steroid treatment, which has spread more widely then your original eczema.

 Link To Powerpoint Presentation on The Affects Of Cortisone